 Several game companies have spoken out as to why this is reversed in videogames; mainly, it's for the Gun Porn effect.
 The left side of a right-handed gun is typically fairly flat and less visually interesting than the various moving parts, levers and controls found on the right; in addition, there's an opinion that ejecting brass across the screen rather than off to the side is more "dynamic."
-The only guns that tend to escape this treatment are belt-fed machine guns, since the belt is interesting to look at and makes for a nicely in-depth reload that would be harder to see with the weapon reversed (machine guns that feed from the right do tend to be reversed, however), and revolvers, since a typical revolver's cylinder already swings out to the left for reloading and they don't have an ejection port.
+The only guns that tend to escape this treatment are belt-fed machine guns, since the belt is interesting to look at and makes for a nicely in-depth reload that would be harder to see with the weapon reversed (machine guns that feed from the right, as such, tend to be reversed), and revolvers, since a typical revolver's cylinder already swings out to the left for reloading and they don't have an ejection port.
 Any game using this trope is also likely to have a lot of superfluous yanking of the charging handle during reloads, because, well, it's right there after all.

 - Counter-Strike may have started this trope.
 The modeler for the game was apparently left-handed and wanted to play the game like that.
 So he created anatomically-correct guns being used left-handed.
 However, since playing with a left handed gun is confusing for most of the right handed world, they added an option for a right handed model.
-Of course, to save time and resources, they basically mirrored the gun model.
+Of course, to save time and resources, they simply mirrored the gun model.
 It's particularly noticeable on the Steyr AUG (Bullpup), which is equipped with an asymmetrical scope, and thus using the scope would require holding it in a very awkward position.
 Every other CS-like Game Mod for late-90's shooters has the same issue; either a bizarre and in-depth case of Follow the Leader, or proof that the Counter-Strike modeler was the only person in the world at the time who modeled weapons for game mods.

 - The German-exclusive weapons in Left 4 Dead 2 also have this issue, the weapons being pretty much directly ported from Counter-Strike: Source.